14 FAM 400

 14 FAM 416.1 General

 a.
 Physical inventory of residence furniture, furnishings, and equipment in use must be taken at the time of change of occupancy and the inventory must be reconciled immediately with records in the Residential Custodial File.
-Physical inventory of all other personal property (including expendable and nonexpendable warehouse stock), repair and maintenance parts and supplies, and medical supplies and drugs must be taken annually and immediately reconciled with the property records.
-State only: Beginning FY 2010 the physical inventory process must start no earlier than October 1, and Form DS-582, Property Management Report, must be submitted to the Property Management Branch (A/LM/PMP/PM) by March 15 of the same fiscal year to ensure financial integrity.
+Physical inventory of all other personal property, program property, motor vehicles (including expendable and nonexpendable warehouse stock), repair and maintenance parts and supplies, and medical supplies and drugs must be taken annually and immediately reconciled with the property records.
+State only: the physical inventory process must start no earlier than October 1.
+The annual inventory must be submitted to the Property Management Division (A/LM/PMP/PM) via the Certification Submission Center (CSC) in the Integrated Logistics Management System (ILMS) by March 15 of the same fiscal year to ensure financial integrity.
+The CSC will create and compile the necessary forms, reports and approvals, including Form DS-582, Property Management Report, that comprise post’s annual inventory submission package.

 c.
-Although a "blind" inventory is to be taken (i.e., the count is made without reference to any previous inventory, property records, or other listing of property) when taking the inventory with a scanner, posts using Web NEPA (nonexpendable property application), ILMS AM, or other approved automated systems, the employee may take along the Inventory Listing by Location Report.
+Although a "blind" inventory is to be taken (i.e., the count is made without reference to any previous inventory, property records, or other listing of property) when taking the inventory with a scanner, posts using ILMS AM, or other approved automated systems, the employee may take along the Inventory Listing by Location Report.
 However, the APO must question any manual entry to the scanner.
+The property management officer (PMO) and accountable property officer (APO) must sign the Comprehensive Visual Report attesting to the manual reconciliation and submit it into CSC in ILMS.

 14 FAM 416.2 Annual Physical Inventory